api-platform/docs/distribution/index.md

 ![The admin](images/api-platform-2.2-admin.png)

-This [Material Design](https://material.io/guidelines/) admin is a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) built with [API Platform Admin](../admin/index.md) (Admin On Rest, React and Redux inside).
+This [Material Design](https://material.io/guidelines/) admin is a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) built with [API Platform Admin](../admin/index.md) (React Admin, React and Redux inside).
 It is powerful and fully customizable, refer to its documentation to learn more.
 It leverages the Hydra documentation exposed by the API component to build itself.
 It's 100% dynamic, **no code generation occurs**.